Take the chapter quiz before and after you read this chapter.

 - Use a new syringe and new 23 gauge needle for each patient.

-- Give 0.5 ml of the vaccine by intramuscular injection into outer side (lateral aspect) of the right thigh.
-Clean the skin with soap and water.
+- Give 0.5 ml of the vaccine by subcutaneous injection into outer side (lateral aspect) of the right thigh or right arm.
+Clean the skin with soap and water and not alcohol.

 - Always discard any remaining vaccine at the end of the day.
 Do not keep vaccine overnight.